monodot/knowledge-base/_articles/mitmproxy.md

         -----END DH PARAMETERS-----
     ```

-3. Deploy mitmproxy in dump mode (`mitmdump`), ensuring it saves requests into a dump file:
+3. Deploy mitmproxy on Kubernetes in dump mode (`mitmdump`), ensuring it saves requests into a dump file:

     ```yaml
     apiVersion: apps/v1